Mrd.eco. 8 Great Sites for Reluctant Writers. 8 Great Sites for Reluctant Writers 1.

+Storyjumper.
+Why did people go on pilgrimages in the Middle Ages?
 Email A pilgrimage is a physical and a spiritual journey to a sacred site, either a church or a place where a saint may have appeared or a miracle is believed to have taken place.

 Students would research clothing, art, music, food and perhaps have a culminating event like medieval bread baking.
 This is inauthentic PBL in my opinion and doesn’t do this incredible period of time justice.
+Best content in History Teachers.
+Six Easy Resolutions for the New Year at School.
+Rubrics - Bloom's Digital Taxonomy.
+Using Google Earth in the classroom.
+Prophets of the Old Testament.
 Email What is a Prophet?

 Prophecy, which began 5760 years ago, was not uncommon in the time of the Old Testament.
 A prophet was a spokesman for God to the people, or a channel through whom God communicated with the people.
-Prophets of the Old Testament
+Four Ideas For Using Online Tools to Extend the Classroom.
 Guest blogger, Barbara Jolie provides some ideas for teachers who want some ideas on using the Internet in the classroom to more effectively accelerate learning outside the classroom.

 [amazon_omakase size="468x60" locale="" ad_logo="show" ad_product_images="show" ad_link_target="new" ad_price="all" ad_border="show" ad_discount="add" color_border="#000000" color_background="#FFFFFF" color_text="#000000" color_link="#3399FF" color_price="#990000" color_logo="#CC6600" /] For all the flack that the Internet gets, from minimizing attention spans to being a breeding ground for pedophiles and terrorists, if used correctly, the Internet may just be the biggest blessing for teachers and learners since the rules of logic were conceived.
 But using the Internet correctly is the hard part.
 For teachers who want some ideas for using the Internet in the classroom to more effectively accelerate learning outside the classroom, here are a few tips: 1.
-Four Ideas For Using Online Tools to Extend the Classroom

 Creating a presentation that keeps distracted students engaged is a much harder task again.
 Whether your are demonstrating to a class or presenting at a conference, keeping an audience focused on your content is more challenging than it used to be.
 Children and adult audience members alike, now have glowing distractions in their pockets and are expecting the instant gratification that comes from the Internet generation.
 Text on slides no longer has the appeal and will easily lose the attention battle to a Facebook update or a new cow on FarmVille.
-Here are a few tools that will help you enthrall your audience and keep your presentations on the entertaining side of educational: 5 Presentation Tools To Captivate Every Student

-Google Map Maker Gets A Makeover, Is Now Easier To Use Google Map Maker, the still somewhat undiscovered gem of Google Maps which allows users to create and edit maps, is getting its new Google makeover today.
+Here are a few tools that will help you enthrall your audience and keep your presentations on the entertaining side of educational: Google Map Maker Gets A Makeover, Is Now Easier To Use.
+Google Map Maker, the still somewhat undiscovered gem of Google Maps which allows users to create and edit maps, is getting its new Google makeover today.

 Following the redesigns of other top Google properties including Gmail, Docs, YouTube and Reader, Map Maker’s updated user interface is meant to be easier on the eyes, while also increasing the service’s usability.
 Map Maker, which launched in the U.S. in April of this year, is largely meant to extend the Google Maps service into countries where there isn’t much data, namely, emerging markets.
 In these regions, users can hand-edit Google Maps using an online tool, submitting details about roads, points of interest, features near a point and even geographic boundaries.